Are they ever so slightly train obsessed?

 14. Great Cockrow Railway

-A big old list of places to enjoy steam and model trains in London with your train mad kids.
+So there you go.
+A big old list of London steam trains and railways and the best places to enjoy both steam train rides and model trains in London with your train mad kids.
+I hope they keep your little train spotters happy.